andraugust/andraugust.github.io/thermo-2.md

 ### Heat

-Heat is defined as energy transfer due to a temperature gradient between two systems.
-It happens spontaneously, with energy always flowing from the high temperature system to the low temperature one (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).
+Heat is defined as energy transfered by a temperature gradient.
+It happens spontaneously and always moves from the high temperature system to the low temperature one (unless work is supplied to make the process go in reverse, such as a refrigerator).

 In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a substance.
 In common language we say objects are "hot" but really we mean they're at a higher temperature than something else and can therefore transfer energy to it via heat.
 "Hot" object don't physically contain something called heat.